 Does a Medical Power of Attorney need to be notarized, witnessed, and/or recorded in Oregon?

 The guidelines for PoA forms vary by state; however, in Oregon, your document will need to be acknowledged by a notary public or signed by two witnesses.
 The selected witnesses should not include your attending physician, and at least one should not be related to you (such as a spouse, adopted child, or family member) or any other heir/beneficiary.
 Finally, as a general principle, your witness(es) should not be under the age of 18, and no witness should simultaneously be your Power of Attorney agent.

-See Oregon Healthcare Power of Attorney law: ORS 127.510
+See Oregon Medical/Healthcare Power of Attorney law: ORS 127.510

 Make your free Oregon Medical Power of Attorney now!